micampe/mel-heatpump-homekit/README.md

 upgrades and changing settings.
 Settings are only interesting if an external temperature and humidity sensor is connected and allow publishing the sensor readings over mqtt.

-### Logging

-To access operating logs connect to the ESP using telnet.
-The device maintains a buffer of recent operations, so you can connect and see what it did even after the fact.